This article was first published on February 2nd, 2022, and was last updated March 2023.

 Like other aspects of design, web accessibility is a balancing act.
 On the one hand, you want your website to be functional, appealing, and usable.
 On the other hand, you want it to be accessible to as many people as possible.

 Taken together, these two things form a concept known as universal design.
 In fact, in some countries (including the U.S.), it’s a legal requirement for government websites to provide access for disabled users.
 Let’s dive deeper into this key concept known as web accessibility.
+As well as how SEO accessibility is an important factor to consider.

 What Is Web Accessibility?